p6arora/permitflow_assignment/README.md

 ### Containers

-We've also included Postgres and Redis containers.
+There are Postgres and Redis containers.
 To spin them up, use:

 ```
 docker compose up -d